mufasa159/mufasa159/README.md

 project: most of the projects are private, so check my website instead (even though not everything is listed there) :)
 status: working part-time as a software dev with the organizations under my profile card
 myself: i really don't know who i am.
-I just exist
+I'm still in high school, and I just exist like everyone else
 contact: muhfasul.com/#/contact